 the transfer admission usually consists of printing characters and may not start with a hyphen, minimum 8 characters, maximum 67 characters (in Unix systems, maximum 32 characters).
-If a transfer admission consists of non-printing characters then it must be specified in hexadecimal format in the form x'...' or X'...'.
+If a transfer admission consists of non-printing characters then it must be specified in hexadecimal format in the form x'...' or X'...'

-Special characters and blanks
+Special characters

 Special characters in the entries for file name, file name-prefix, transfer admission, user ID, account, password, follow-up processing (see notes on the commands) must be escaped using a backslash (\).
+Here, you must differentiate between special characters for file transfer and special characters on a Unix based operating system, and escape the special characters accordingly.

-Note that the entries for command strings, file names and free text must be enclosed in double quotes (") if the entries contain blanks.
+Note that the entries for command strings, file names and free text must be enclosed in single quotes (') or double quotes (").